danielk125/nfr-can-library/README.md

 ```
 -h --help                 Print the help text
 -o --output_file          Provide a designated output file.
 Default is "can_dbc.hpp"
 -c --convention           Provide a naming convention.
 Default is PascalCase.
+Supports PascalCase, snake_case, and camelCase.
 ```

 ---